soz-live/soz-live.github.io/users.md

 > **Notes:**<br>
 > - A [Real](classes/Real.md) value entered into a dialog box is stored as a string until required by the program.
-This enables lisp equations such as (/ 1.0 3.0) to be entered and calculated to full precision as and when required.
+> - This enables lisp equations such as `(/ 1.0 3.0)` to be entered and calculated to full precision as and when required.

 ### Entity

-Within **SOZ-LIVE** an Entity is derived from Object and describes Objects that are Graphical in nature.
+Within **SOZ-LIVE** an Entity is derived from Object and describes Objects that are graphical in nature.

-Base classes predominantly begin with the prefix AcDb, and derived classes are typically prefixed with SZCE.
+Base classes predominantly begin with the prefix `AcDb`, and derived classes are typically prefixed with `SZCE`.